 Take the heritage walk

-Download the Richmond Hill Heritage Walk Map to print.
+Download the Richmond Hill Heritage Walk Map (PDF 7MB) to print.

 Richmond Hill and Church Street include parts of the first suburban crown allotments sold in the City, including crown portions 20, 21, 26 and 27, each 25 acres in area.